Identifying and Understanding the Types of MS

-- Individuals experience clearly defined attacks of worsening neurologic condition
+- Individuals with this MS type experience clearly defined attacks of worsening neurologic condition.

 - No disease progression occurs during recovery periods.

-- Close to 85 percent of initial patient diagnoses are relapsing-remitting MS
+- Close to 85% of initial patient diagnoses are relapsing-remitting MS.

-- Individuals experience slowly worsening neurologic function after the initial diagnosis
+- Individuals with this MS type experience slowly worsening neurologic function after the initial diagnosis.

 - There are no distinct relapses or remissions.

 - The rate of progression varies over time with occasional plateaus and improvements.

-- About 10 percent of individuals diagnosed with MS have primary-progressive MS
+- About 10% of individuals diagnosed with MS have primary-progressive MS.

 - The disease develops steadily during the course, with or without flare-ups, remissions or plateaus.

-- Prior to disease-modifying medications, an estimated 50 percent of individuals with relapse-remitting MS developed secondary-progressive MS within 10 years
+- Prior to disease-modifying medications, an estimated 50% of individuals with relapse-remitting MS developed secondary-progressive MS within 10 years.

 - Not enough data is available to determine if treatment significantly delays disease progression.

 - There are clear attacks of worsening neurological function.

 - Individuals may or may not experience some recovery following relapses, but the disease continues to progress.

-- This is a relatively rare type of multiple sclerosis, accounting for only 5 percent of patient cases.
+- This is a relatively rare type of multiple sclerosis, accounting for only 5% of patient cases.